Check here first for Q & As about our Baja California expedition

 The 62-guest National Geographic Sea Bird hosts five naturalists plus an expedition leader—one expert per 10 guests.
 One of the most important aspects of every expedition is the knowledge of our terrific staff of naturalists, biologists, undersea specialists, photo instructors, and other specialists who provide talks, guidance ashore and daily camaraderie.
 The staff will greatly enhance your experience, sharing special insights into areas of the world they know intimately.

-The National Geographic Sea Bird carries exercise equipment on the covered portion of the sundeck, including an exercise bike, elliptical, stretch bands, and yoga mats.
-In addition, and as part of our wellness program, our wellness specialist leads stretch classes inspired by yoga and Pilates each morning on the sundeck before breakfast.
-Other fitness options include kayaking and hiking.
-Massage therapy, body treatments, and other spa treatments are available onboard for an additional fee.
+The National Geographic Sea Bird carries exercise equipment on the covered portion of its sundecks, including two exercise bikes, and an elliptical machine.
+The indoor gym of the National Geographic Venture includes two treadmills, two stationary bikes, and an elliptical machine.
+All vessels have resistance bands, small hand weights, yoga mats, blocks, and foam rollers for your use at any time.
+In addition, and as part of our wellness program, our wellness specialist leads light exercise or stretch classes each morning on the sundeck before breakfast.
+Off-board fitness options include hiking, kayaking, swimming, snorkeling, and stand-up paddleboarding.
+Massage therapy is available aboard for an additional fee.

 The Baja season is December-April.
 Departure dates vary depending on the itinerary: